RygelGasparTheOG/RygelGasparTheOG/README.md

-- 👋 Hi, I’m RygelGaspar
+Hi, I’m RygelGaspar
+I'm known on GitHub as "RygelGasparTheOG"

 <!---
 RygelGasparTheOG/RygelGasparTheOG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.